All Products

 2. On the Server Migration page, click Import Migration source.

-3. On the Import Migration Source page, configure the following parameters.
+3. On the Import Migration Source page, configure the parameters as described in the following table.

 Parameter